Mabs20/Space_War/README.md

 ## Controls

-Use the arrow keys to move left and right.
+Use the arrow keys to mive left and right.